Human Rights

 Human Rights Promotion Structure and System

-We have established a Sustainability Committee chaired by the President and including full-time directors, presidents of each operating company, and auditors.
-The officer in charge of ESG and SDGs is responsible for promoting human rights initiatives.
-The ESG/SDGs Promotion Office of Seiko Group Corporation, which serves as the secretariat of the Sustainability Committee, takes the lead in human rights due diligence and other initiatives.
+The officer in charge of sustainability promotion is responsible for promoting human rights.
+The Sustainability Promotion Department takes the lead in conducting human rights due diligence and other activities.
 The progress of human rights initiatives is regularly reported to and supervised by the Board of Directors through the Sustainability Committee.
 We will continue to promote such activities based on our human rights policy.

 Human Rights Due Diligence

-Our Group will continue to create opportunities for dialogue with stakeholders to prevent and correct human rights problems that require special attention.
+The Group will continue to create opportunities for dialogue with stakeholders to prevent and correct human rights problems that require special attention.
 We will also continue to implement the PDCA cycle to support improvements at each operating company, and will keep working to strengthen human rights due diligence efforts and reduce potential risks across the entire Group.

-The Company has established a “Corporate Ethics Helpline” as a contact point to receive consultations and reporting from employees regarding corporate ethics and compliance.
-In addition to the internal contact point, the Company has set up an external contact point at a law firm and provides an environment that facilitates consultation and reporting for the user.The Company accepts consultations and reports on compliance more broadly than the scope defined by this system and work to resolve issues.
+The Company has established a Corporate Ethics Helpline as a contact point to receive consultations and reporting from employees regarding corporate ethics and compliance.
+In addition to the internal contact point, the Company has set up an external contact point at a law firm and provides an environment that facilitates consultation and reporting for the user.
+The Company accepts consultations and reports on compliance more broadly than the scope defined by this system and work to resolve issues.
 To ensure that whistleblowers are not treated unfavorably due to consulting or reporting, the Company strictly manages information concerning whistleblowers and the content of consultation and reports.

 Human Rights Risk Assessment